Skip to content

 Actions are for long-running tasks that need feedback during execution and support cancellation.
 A client sends a goal to an action node, which can provide periodic feedback while working and delivers a final result upon completion.

 Use actions for tasks like navigation, arm movement, or any operation that runs over time and benefits from progress updates.
-Actions are processed serially by a node: two requests to the same action cannot run in parallel.

 An action consists of three communication channels built on top of services and topics:

-1. Goal (service) — the client sends a goal request; the server accepts or rejects it.
+1. Goal (service): the client sends a goal request; the server accepts or rejects it.

-2. Feedback (topic) — the server publishes progress updates while working on the goal.
+2. Feedback (topic): the server publishes progress updates while working on the goal.

-3. Result (service) — the client requests the final result once the server finishes.
+3. Result (service): the client requests the final result once the server finishes.

 Additionally, the client can issue a cancel request at any time to abort an active goal.